‘Sad day’ or ‘scam’? What to watch at impeachment hearing

 THE SPIN

-With only hours to go before the gavel, Republicans and Democrats from Congress to the campaign trail were spinning their points of view.
+With only hours to go before the hearing, Republicans and Democrats from Congress to the campaign trail were spinning their points of view.

 “Well, it's a calm day, it's a prayerful day, it's a solemn day for our country,” House Speaker Nancy Pelosi said Tuesday night on the eve of the hearings.
 “It's a sad day, which I wish we never had to face."

-He's offering his own counterprogramming with a White House visit from Turkish President Tayyip Erdogan, which is its own story of war, trade and tension.
+Trump also has called the process a “total impeachment scam.”
+He’s offering his own counterprogramming with a White House visit from Turkish President Recep Tayyip Erdogan, which is its own story of war, trade and tension.

 THE SPARK